Files

 1. Create Attributes to Join

 Add a Counter and a Cloner to the canvas.
-Connect the Counter to the AttributeManger of Part 4, leave all the parameters as default.
+Connect the Counter to the AttributeManger in Part 4, and leave all the parameters at their default values.
 Connect the Cloner to the Moai OBJ file from Part 2.
 Set the Number of Copies to 17.

 2. Join the Features

 Add a FeatureJoiner to the canvas and connect the Left input port to the Counter and the Right input port to the Cloner.
-Set the Left attribute to _count, and the Right attribute to _copynum, leave the Comparison Mode to Automatic.
-Leave the rest of the parameters as default.
+Set the Left attribute to _count and the Right attribute to _copynum; leave the Comparison Mode set to Automatic.
+Leave the remaining parameters at their defaults.

 Part 5: Make Oriented Models from Points